On longest increasing subsequences in words in which all multiplicities are equal: Introduction and statement of results

-are products of weighted homogeneous polynomials in $\bt$ and $\overline{\bt}$ and therefore their integrals with respect to multiple planar Gaussian measures in \eqref{main_formula} are well-defined. \end{remark} \begin{remark} Note that\footnote{I am thankful for M. Bertola for this observation.}
+are products of weighted homogeneous polynomials in $\bt$ and $\overline{\bt}$ and therefore their integrals with respect to multiple planar Gaussian measures in \eqref{main_formula} are well-defined. \end{remark} \begin{remark} I am grateful to M.\ Bertola for the following observation: